renegare/skip/README.md

 1. Providers
 2. Settings
 3. Routes

-I am keen to implement the following in the future (I tend to create Service Providers):
+4. Services

-* Services
+I am keen to implement the following in the future:

 * Configuration placeholders (starts to get messy!)

 After that I think it would be pretty comprehensive and need not get more complicated than that (as this is only a framework wrapper ... not a framework).